Microsoft/azure-docs.pt-pt/articles/analysis-services/analysis-services-overview.md

 ## <a name="blogs"></a>Blogues

 As coisas evoluem rapidamente.
-Obtenha as últimas informações no [blogue da equipa do Analysis Services](https://blogs.msdn.microsoft.com/analysisservices/) e no [blogue do Azure](https://azure.microsoft.com/blog/).
+Obtenha as informações mais recentes no [blog Power bi](https://powerbi.microsoft.com/blog/category/analysis-services/) e no [blog do Azure](https://azure.microsoft.com/blog/).

 ## <a name="community"></a>Comunidade